 You may be wondering why this is a thing you should know before heading off?
 Well, the clear water makes it possible for you to see the seabed, so I would definitely advise you to take your diving goggles with you, they do pay off!

 Also, I was never able to open my eyes underwater (not even at the pool), but the sea in Greece is so clear that it didn’t even sting a little.
-There is a lot of fish close to the beaches (especially the rocky ones), so make sure to take your goggles and explore.
+There is a lot of fish close to the beaches (especially the rocky ones), so make sure to pack your goggles and explore.

 Thank you for reading.